 Additionally, baking is creative.
 While much of baking is science and following a simple recipe has meditative value, the opportunity to design a cookie or ice a cupcake can be good for our mental health.
 Experimenting with a recipe and having it succeed can build confidence; taking the extra time to make a beautiful cookie design can calm our minds, focusing intensely on the task at hand.

 Lastly, but definitely not least, baking is a way to serve others and make others happy, which boosts our sense of self-worth, confidence, and gives us a sense of purpose.

 We’d love for you to join us in the kitchen!
-Contact MacKenzie Place – Fort Collins today to learn how our residents are meaningfully connecting with others and participating in purposeful activities that bring joy to themselves and others.
+Contact MacKenzie Place – Fort Collins independent living, assisted living, and memory care today to learn how our residents are meaningfully connecting with others and participating in purposeful activities that bring joy to themselves and others.

 Better with age, exceptional with us!
 Come and see how Leisure Care communities are helping seniors rediscover (and sometimes reinvent) themselves.